The Godsend (film): Critical response

 Joe Pollack of the St. Louis Post-Dispatch wrote that, "though not a perfect film, [it] is a pretty good example...
 The film has moments when it drags, but it has many others that are both fascinating and scary."
 The Austin American-Statesman's Patrick Taggart panned the film as "nothing but a study in how decent actors—Malcolm Stoddard and Cyd Hayman—are made to throw talent into a bottomless pit of ineptness on all fronts."
 Bob Curtright of The Wichita Eagle praised the film as "a cut above similar fare.
 It's low-key and sneaky rather an extravagant and graphic."

 George Meyer, a film professor and critic, wrote in The Tampa Tribune that, "instead of frightening the viewer with costly gimmicks, Beaumont exploits some basic human fears, most of them involving our protective feelings about children," adding that while the film "makes good use of its limitations, it retains the look and feel of a limited effort.
 If it weren't for those few squirmy moments, the film's appeal would be even more limited."
 John Dodd of the Edmonton Journal commended the film's focus on suspense over graphic violence, but felt it would have been better-suited as a television film.

 Home media

-Scream Factory released the film on Blu-ray in 2015 as part of a double-feature with The Outing (1987).
-The disc went out-of-print in February 2021.
+Scream Factory first released the film on Blu-ray in 2015 as part of a double-feature with The Outing; this release went out of print in February 2021.
+Kino Lorber, through their Kino Cult sublabel, reissued the film on Blu-ray as a standalone release in early 2025.